agude/agude.github.io/_posts/2017-03-20-switrs_daylight_saving_time_accidents.md

 [apw]: {% post_url 2016-12-02-switrs_crashes_by_date %}#accidents-per-week

-- The weeks after the time change have similar lighting to the week of the time change.
+- The weeks after the time change have similar daylight hours to the week of the time change.
 - The accident rate is still slightly elevated a week later, so normalizing by the very next week hides some of the increase that is due to the start of DST.[^2]